Botman-Hotman/DataProcessor/readme.md

 $ `docker cp 2019_free_title_data.csv app:app/imports`

-And check the logs to see if the process ran successfully
+### check the logs to see if the process ran successfully

 $ `docker-compose logs`

-To tear down everything successfully and remove the app image.
+### Tear down everything successfully and remove the app image.

 $ `docker-compose down && docker rmi trigifytest-app`